Irritable bowel syndrome (IBS) is an often misunderstood and underdiagnosed condition that affects about 15.3 million people in the United States.

-It’s difficult to diagnose IBS in children because its symptoms are so common.
+It’s difficult to diagnose IBS in children because its symptoms are so common, and may be seen in a variety of conditions.
+Young children may not verbalize their symptoms the same way that teenagers or adults can.
 The National Digestive Diseases Information Clearinghouse (NDDIC) reports that one study of children in North America found that girls and boys are equally prone to having IBS.
 The study also found that as many as 14% of high school students and 6% of middle school students have IBS.
-FDA has not approved any drugs for treating IBS in children.

-This article appears on FDA’s Consumer Updates page, which features the latest on all FDA-regulated products.
+This article appears on the FDA’s Consumer Updates page, which features the latest on all FDA-regulated products.

 Published: April 10, 2014